Is DIY Mentality Hurting Your Agency’s Growth?

 Then, organize them in ascending order and ask yourself, “Can I outsource/delegate this particular task?”

 You’ll start to see patterns.
-Even if you thought you were doing yourself a favor by doing things yourself, your week could be looking so much more productive (and your business much more profitable).
+Even if you thought you were smart by doing things yourself, your week could be looking so much more productive (and your business much more profitable).

 Always consider whether the task impacts your profit (or if it fits your particular strengths) and start searching for ways to reallocate your time more effectively.